 (located across the street from the Museum on Elm Street)

 Fire and Light is made possible thanks to the generous support of Elizabeth Goldring and the Otto Piene estate.
-The exhibition is sponsored in part by grants from Carol and Carl Canner, Patricia La Valley and Geoff Hargadon, and the Simonds Lecture Fund.
+The exhibition is sponsored in part by grants from the National Endowment for the Arts, Carol and Carl Canner, Patricia La Valley and Geoff Hargadon, and the Simonds Lecture Fund.
 Technical Support provided by Emerson College, Urban Arts Media Art Gallery.
+This exhibition is organized by Curator Lisa Crossman and Terrana Curatorial Fellow Candice Bancheri.